THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Florence Day 3

-My card got stuck in the ATM, and no amount of rebooting the machine helped in getting the card out.
+I had a major fiasco on Day 3 of Florence when my card got stuck at an Euronet bank ATM.
+No amount of rebooting the machine helped in getting the card out.
 On calling customer service of the bank, they suggested me to block the card, and that’s what I ended up doing.
-I had over 1000 Eur loaded in the card, for my friend and I, which I had gotten for a good rate.
+I had over 1000 Eur loaded in the card, for my friend and me, which I had gotten for a good rate.
 And now this meant, I had to use the remaining cash that I had, and when it exhausts I would have to use the credit card.
 Most of the day was spent in rebooting the machine, calling customer service of the bank, and blocking my card, and sulking over these incidents.
 It felt like I was on an obstacle course, I hadn’t received my baggage even after 5 days into the trip, there was a cold wave in Europe, and now my card had gotten stuck in an ATM.
 And I was devastated.

 Make time for a day trip to either Sienna or Cinque Terre.
 I wasn’t able to plan any of these because of the above incidents.
 Now, that’s just another excuse for me to travel to Italy I guess!